Lucia's Blog: 2021

 • Christ is Our Perfect Commander:

 The Captain and Commander of our salvation is Jesus Christ (cf. Heb.
 2:10).
 He is our perfect example whom we can confidently follow on the battlefield.
-As long as we follow our Commander Jesus, we will make no mistakes.
+We will make no mistakes if we follow our Commander Jesus.
 Paul said,

 "Imitate me, just as I also imitate Christ" (I Cor.
 11:1).